 Pin me for later!

-For our next contribution in our Stories of Overcoming Adversity Series, meet Erin.
+For our next contribution in our Stories about Overcoming Adversity Series, meet Erin from Lullaby Lark.
 She’s a super sweet young momma of 2 who leans heavily on the Lord while facing the challenges in her life.
 Her son was born with a congenital heart and lung condition.
 Anytime any of our kids gets sick, as a mom we worry.
 But to go through something so life-threatening from the moment he was born is heart-breaking.
 Read on for a story of great faith, which will encourage all of us, regardless of the challenges we’re facing.

 Overcoming anxiety and depression as a special needs mom is no easy feat.
 Believe me.
 I get it.
 As a special needs mom myself, this is an area in which I have struggled greatly.